waqasm78/AI-90Days/docs/Day7.md

         age = int(input("Enter your age: "))
         break
     except ValueError:
-        print("That’s not a valid number.
+        print("That's not a valid number.
 Try again.")
 ```

 📌 Keeps asking until the user provides a valid number — a great way to make your app user-friendly.